FEATURE · SEISMOLOGY · APRIL 19, 2026

 The Kermadec M5.9 sits 2.75 standard deviations above the Bath's-law expectation.
 Under the null hypothesis that this pair is a standard mainshock-aftershock sequence, the probability of seeing a gap this small is p = 0.006.

-The USGS, EMSC, and GFZ catalogs were cross-checked to confirm both events exist and agree on magnitude.
-They do.
+The USGS, EMSC, GFZ, and ISC catalogs were cross-checked to confirm both events exist and agree on magnitude.
+They do — to within a few hundredths of a unit.

 M6.0 mainshock, 2026-04-16 13:30 UTC